 This means processing your and your child’s data where it is necessary for us to be able to contract with you so that you can use our Services.

 We will never sell your personal data to any third-party company for marketing purposes.

-You can ask us to stop using your personal data to construct more relevant marketing messages at any time by logging into your account and adjusting your marketing preferences in the “profile” tab or by following the unsubscribe links on any marketing message sent to you.
+You can ask us to stop using your personal data to construct more relevant marketing messages for you at any time in the App and adjusting your marketing preferences in the “profile” tab or by following the unsubscribe links on any marketing messages sent to you.

 We require all third parties who use personal data in delivering services to us to respect the confidentiality and security of your personal data and to treat it in accordance with the law.

-The personal data that we collect about you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
+The personal data that we collect may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
 It may also be processed by staff operating outside of the EEA who work for us or one of our suppliers.
-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by transferring to countries and organisations that the European Commission say have adequate data protection or that we have agreed standard data protection clauses with.
+Whenever we transfer your or your child’s personal data out of the EEA, we ensure a similar degree of protection is afforded to it by transferring to countries and organisations that the European Commission say have adequate data protection or that we have agreed standard data protection clauses with.

 Please contact us at firstname.lastname@example.org if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.